illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

     * Configure database/datastore to listen for external connection of the meta-network (10.110.0.0/16)
     * Add **25** posts, 15 new posts and 10 replies - as according to your sites specific design
       * Essentially simulate real activity on your site
-      * Use the [Python Faker](https://pypi.org/project/Faker/ "webpage for Python Faker") library to generate fake, but realistic names, states, cities, and so forth
+      * Use the [Python Faker](https://pypi.org/project/Faker/ "webpage for Python Faker") library to generate fake, but realistic names, states, cities, and so forth if needed.
 * User Testing
   * Show use of GitHub Issues for placing tickets to fix bugs
   * UI/UX should be testing the production system, logging in, posting items, etc, etc.